|

 God of Israel;

-The theme of the foursquare Holy City housing the foursquare Temple of God is dominant on Spoke 4
+The LORD of hosts is his name.
+Isaiah 48.1f The theme of the foursquare Holy City housing the foursquare Temple of God is dominant on Spoke 4

 of the Bible Wheel and Inner Wheels and Cycles. (cf. Cross